We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 21. SeaUA Building

-These apartments are the first residential shipping container homes in Washington D.C.
+These apartments are the first residential shipping container homes in the Washington D.C. area.
 They were designed by Travis Price and Kelly Davies from Travis Price Architects.

 The building was built using second hand shipping containers meaning they could keep the cost of construction down!